Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Swiftcurrent Nature Trail

-The Grinnell Glacier Overlook Trail shares a section of the route with the Swiftcurrent Nature Trail.
-Starting as a paved path, it slowly turns into well-trodden dirt trail winding through old-growth forest.
+The Grinnell Glacier Trail shares a section of the route with the Swiftcurrent Nature Trail.
+Starting as a paved path, it slowly turns into a well-trodden dirt trail that winds through an old-growth forest.

-This part of the the Grinnell Glacier Overlook hike is easy.
-Festooned with a good number of signages along the trail, it can be even considered quite educational.
+This part of the Grinnell Glacier hike is easy.
+Festooned with a good number of signage along the trail, it can be even considered quite educational.
 Before you realize it, you’re pretty aware of bears, elk, and other wild animals that dwell in this part of Glacier.
-Several warning signs remind you to stay closer to your group during the entire hike.
+Several warning signs remind you to stay closer to your group during the entire hike – one of the ways to protect yourself from bears in the wild.

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations